-Now, today, I want to talk a little bit about how I have always been advocating for transcriptions.
+Now, today, I want to talk a little bit about how I have always been advocating for podcast transcriptions.
 Great show notes.
-Why it’s important and namely up to this point, it’s been for SEO purposes.
+Why it’s important.

-Search engine optimization for Google to find what you’re talking about easier and answer any queries that are made on Google that if it matches your podcast, you have a better shot of of showing up.
-Now a new search engine for podcasts called PodScribe.
+Search engine optimization for Google.
+It helps Google to find what you’re talking about easier.
+And to help “answer” any queries that are made on Google that if it matches your podcast.
+This then gives you a better shot of of showing up.

-And real interesting and talk a little bit about take off with their page PodScribe.
 They’ve been in the podcasting space and working with transcriptions for years.
 They started as a podcast player, Podible, focusing on personalized recommendations.
-They tackled the discovery problem by analyzing podcast transcriptions to uncover how podcast are related to each other.
+Podible took on the “discovery problem” by analyzing podcast transcriptions to uncover how podcast are related to each other.
 They got traction attracting tens of thousands of users to the app.
-They even produced their own shows, of which one has one or two has since been picked up by Barstool, sits atop the charts.
+They even produced their own shows, of which one has one or two has since been picked up by Barstool.

-You know, maybe maybe the focus is small kids.
+Maybe maybe the focus is small kids.
 Well, sometimes you can’t find that out by the title of a podcast.
 It’s all in the details, in the content.
 Well, if you don’t have your podcast transcribed or really good podcast show notes.
 A search engine is really not going to find you.
 Now, PodScribe is not going to find you either.
-Very simply, you go to pod scribe hit search podcasts and they’re going to ask you to log in.
+Very simply, you go to Podscribe, hit search podcasts, and they’re going to ask you to log in.